stephenleo/stephenleo/README.md

 [![dev.to badge](https://img.shields.io/badge/-Medium-gray?style=flat&logo=medium)](https://stephen-leo.medium.com/)

 - ⚡ I'm currently the Director of Data Science APAC at Edelman, the world's largest Public Relations firm.
+- ❤️ My passion and areas of expertise are Natural Language Processing, Computer Vision and Cloud Computing.
-- 🦄 I've developed entire Data products end-end (Algorithms, Data Engineering, Backend, Microservice middle layer and Frontend)
+- 🦄 I've developed entire Data products end-end (Algorithms, Data Engineering, Backend, Microservice middle layer and Frontend) in the Python and AWS/GCP ecosystems.
 - 🔥 I'm also a part time Data Science Instructor at General Assembly.
-- ❤️ My passion and areas of expertise are Natural Language Processing, Computer Vision and Cloud Computing.
 - ✍️ I'm also a Freelance Technical Writer.
 I've achieved "Top writer in Artificial Intelligence" on Medium several times.
 - 🔭 I’m currently researching and writing blog posts on Semantic Similarity Search for [Zilliz](https://zilliz.com/).
 - ⌛ In the past, I was the Data Science Lead at GoTo-Tokopedia (Indonesia's largest technology-ecommerce company) and the Data Science Manager at Micron (Fortune500 US Semiconductor Manufacturing company).